 Purdue defense bottles up No. 8 Spartans in 71-42 upset

-Purdue defense bottles up No. 8 Spartans in 71-42 upsetPurdue forward Trevion Williams (50) celebrates with guard Nojel Eastern (20) during the second half of an NCAA college basketball game against Michigan State in West Lafayette, Ind., Sunday, Jan.
-12, 2020.
-(AP Photo/Michael Conroy)

-WEST LAFAYETTE, Ind.
-(AP) -- Trevion Williams scored 16 points and Purdue relied on a staunch defense Sunday to upset No. 8 Michigan State 71-42.
+WEST LAFAYETTE, Ind. — Trevion Williams scored 16 points and Purdue relied on a staunch defense Sunday to upset No. 8 Michigan State 71-42.

 The Boilermakers (10-7, 4-3 Big Ten) snapped a two-game skid by picking up their second win this season over a Top 10 foe.
 They also beat defending national champion Virginia on Dec.
 4.